 A will is so much more than this, though.
 Your last will and testament are where you name guardians for any dependent children you have and decide who will take care of your pets.
 It’s also where you’ll decide how you’ll pay back any debts or taxes that you’ll leave behind.

 A will is not where you state how you wish to be buried or what you want at your funeral.
-Your final arrangements determine that, and you should plan that at the same time as your will.
+Your final arrangements determine that, and you should make those at the same time you make your will.

 It may not be the most cheerful of subjects, but laying out a plan for after you pass away is one of the smartest things you can do.
 When should you have this conversation?